Leonardofsm/leonardofsm/README.md

 ### Hi there 👋

 My name is Leonardo Mendonça, and I'm from Brazil (🇧🇷).
 I've been working Full Stack Developer since 2019.
-Actually I work as  Full Stack Jr. at Stefanini.
+Actually I work as Application Developer at IBM.
 I have a bachelor's degree in Computer Science (I graduated in 2019) and computer technician.

 Would you like to find me?